scotws/TaliForth2/tests/README.txt

 (available via pip), and py65 (also available via pip) to be installed.

 When the test is done, a summary will be printed.
 The detailed results can be found in results.txt.
 The script will abort if it detects a crash.
+If you seem to be dropping characters -- for instance, with a "Unknown word" error when "rror" was defined instead of "error" -- you'll have to increase the waiting period for sending, see the source code for child.delaybeforesend().

 Because these tests are normal Forth programs, they feed the words through PARSE-NAME, which assumes spaces as delimiters.
 Therefore, the test Forth files